Grafrajohn/GrahamArt/_posts/2019-10-27-girona-arts.md

 ![Girona flies](https://res.cloudinary.com/dtn9ari2r/image/upload/a_exif/v1572463524/blog/DSC_0216.jpg "Girona flies"){: .img-fluid}

 Girona is a place where flies are popular.
 A plague of them emerged from the tomb of St Narcis, the patron saint of the city, to beat off French invaders in 1286.
 Consequently there are sculptures and paintings of flies around the city.
+I am glad to report that while in Girona I found no flies in my soup.

 ## Jewish Museum

-Girona had a thriving medieval Jewish community which was alas expelled in 1492, and before that there was violence against the Jews as the monarchs of Catholic Spain sought to prevent the conversion of Christians to Judaism.
-Despite this much of the Jewish quarter still remains and some of its synagogue survived the succeeding years to become a modern day tourist attraction and museum.
+Girona had a thriving medieval Jewish community which was alas expelled in 1492, and before that there was violence against the local Jews, including a massacre, as the monarchs of Catholic Spain gave orders to prevent the conversion of Christians to Judaism.
+Despite this, much of the Jewish quarter still remains and some of its synagogue survived the succeeding years to become a modern day tourist attraction and museum.
 It is well worth a visit and gives a fascinating glimpse into the medieval lives of the Spanish Jews.

 ## City Museum